 - Suicidal tendencies – A shiver runs down my spine as I say this.
 I thought about ending my life numerous times.
 I felt like there was no other solution or end to the way I felt.

-Here’s what helped me:
+Here’s what helped me to relieve menopause symptoms:

 - Yoga – Meditating and concentrating on my breathing changed my life.
 I joined a yoga class which I went to twice a week.
 Not only did it help relax my mind but also helped me make new friends who were going through similar issues.
 My yoga class felt like joining a support group which also brought physical benefits to me.